PridaLab/DeepSup_manifolds/README.md

 The dataset used in this study includes neural recordings from multiple animals across different experimental conditions.
 - Due to its large size (over 20TB), only a subset of animals for each condition is available in [FigShare](https://figshare.com/account/home#/projects/233675).
-- The complete dataset can be requested by contacting us at julioesparzaibanez@gmail.com.
+- The complete dataset can be requested by contacting us at lmprida@cajal.csic.es

 ## Code Structure